 The Office of Advanced Research Computing now offers Buy-In to Rutgers’ next generation of high-performance computing

 We are excited to announce the next phase in Rutgers Advanced Computing.
-During the Spring Semester of 2017 (March or April) the Office of Advanced Research Computing (OARC) is unveiling Amarel, a “condominium” style computing environment developed to serve the university’s wide-ranging research needs.
+General access commencing July 10, 2017, the Office of Advanced Research Computing (OARC) is unveiling Amarel, a “condominium” style computing environment developed to serve the university’s wide-ranging research needs.
 The Amarel Cluster provides a shared platform that optimizes resources for the benefit of all users.
 Named in honor of Dr. Saul Amarel, one of the founders of the Rutgers Computer Science Department and contributor to advanced computing and artificial intelligence research and methodologies, is designed to suit many different research applications.

 Amarel is a shared community-owned advanced computing environment available to any investigator or student with projects requiring research computing resources.
 The model is distinguished by a set of uniform technical and policy elements that, while sufficiently flexible to support the degree of heterogeneity inherent in the Rutgers environment, affords a level of standardization that greatly simplifies management procedures, troubleshooting, and provides a more seamless user experience.

 While general access use is available to the entire Rutgers community, investigators can become condominium owners through a University-sponsored matching program.
 Owners have highest priority and are guaranteed access commensurate with their investment.
 Owner allocations are designed to feel as close to a locally maintained and managed system as possible, but with unused cycles being available to the general pool.
 Free access is available on a first come first served basis to the Rutgers community utilizing general pooled resources under an open access policy.
 Non-owner jobs can be preempted immediately by higher priority jobs.

 With OARC covering costs of racks, cabling, network interconnect, system administration, maintenance, and spare nodes, we offer very competitive pricing.
 Because money is used for purchasing capital equipment, indirect costs do not apply.